Video Link: https://vimeo.com/291342022

 “This was a small study, and it was a weird idea to give men with prostate cancer testosterone,” said Dr. Denmeade.
 “The results were unexpectedly promising, and we’ll need a lot more study.
 But this cycling on and off of testosterone could become a part of the treatment.”

-This research is a deadly serious study, and it can have grave consequences.
+This research is a deadly severe study, and it can have grave consequences.

 One patient died during the trial from pneumonia linked to the chemotherapy that was part of the treatment approach.